-, aka Prace, is an ongoing webcomic "about friendship and adventure", by finnish artist Petra Erika Nordlund, better known as LEPPU.
-Its update rate is somewhat irregular.
+Prague Race, aka Prace, is a defunct webcomic "about friendship and adventure", by a Finnish artist Petra Erika Nordlund, better known as LEPPU.
+Its update rate was somewhat irregular.

-The story (not counting the prologue) begins when Leona, a jobless belle, and her neurotic friend Colin buy a poster labeled "Prague Race" on a strange shop that is manned by even stranger people.
-Soon enough odd, roach-like creatures start appearing all over Leona's apartment and the group of friends (with gentle animal-lover Miko complementing the Trio) see themselves involved with the weird shenanigans that surround this place, and the "other side" that it appears to be a portal of.
+The story (not counting the prologue) begins when Leona, a jobless belle, and her neurotic friend Colin buy a poster labeled "Prague Race" from a strange shop that is manned by even stranger people.
+Soon enough odd roach-like creatures start appearing all over Leona's apartment and the group of friends (with gentle animal-lover Miko completing the Trio) find themselves involved with weird shenanigans that surround the shop, and the "other side" that it appears to be a portal to.

 This webcomic contains examples of: